cablelabs/micronets-mso-portal-stub/README.md

 This will create `index.txt` and `serial`. **These files are not checked into the repo.**

 ## Registration Token
 The mso-portal needs to manage the device registration process from the time the device has been selected for onboarding until the required certs have been returned to the registration server (and passed thru to the device).
 I renamed the "user token" to "registration token" as it is created before the user is known, and is used to manage a registration context (session information).
-The registration context is needed to associate the token with the selected device, the subscriber, and the certificate request.
+The registration context is needed to associate the token with the selected device, the client (registration server), the subscriber, and the certificate request.

 **NOTE:** This stub server uses a short random alpha string for the registration token.
 The actual mso-portal will use a JWT token.